AlaaShuftai/Data-Analysis-2-Project/Naive Bayes Classifier/readme.md

 ### Conclusion:
-This project implemented a Naive Bayes classifier using Scikit-Learn to categorize data based on probabilistic principles.
-After preprocessing, the dataset was split into training and testing sets.
-A Gaussian Naive Bayes model was trained on the training data and evaluated on the testing data using accuracy and other metrics.
-Insights from the chart suggest that the port of embarkation significantly influences survival predictions, possibly due to boarding order, lifeboat access, or ship layout factors.
+This project implemented a naive Bayes classifier using Scikit-Learn to classify data based on probabilistic principles.
+After preprocessing, the dataset was split into training and test sets.
+A Gaussian naive Bayes model was trained on the training data and evaluated on the test data using accuracy and other metrics.
+Insights from the final graphs suggest that the port of embarkation significantly affects survival predictions, possibly due to the order of embarkation or many other factors.